 |Bay Watershed Education and Training (B-WET)|

-The NOAA Chesapeake Bay Watershed Education and Training (B-WET Chesapeake) program provides hands-on watershed education to students and teachers to foster stewardship of the Bay.
+The NOAA Chesapeake Bay Watershed Education and Training (B-WET Chesapeake) grant program supports hands-on watershed education to students and teachers to foster stewardship of the Bay.
 Environmentally literate citizens with the skills and knowledge to make well-informed environmental choices are key to sustaining the nation’s ocean and coastal environments.

 To meet this challenge, B-WET Chesapeake was established in 2002 and quickly grew into a national program.
 B-WET Chesapeake supports the commitment of the Chesapeake Bay Program to provide every student in the watershed with a meaningful watershed educational experience (MWEE) before graduation from high school.